Skechers Launches Fashion Coll - GuruFocus.com

 The Skechers collaboration with Diane von Furstenberg launches with the Endless Kisses capsule featuring the timeless DVF “Lips” print.
 The footwear range includes Skechers Uno and Skechers D’Lites fashion sneakers, Skechers Max Cushioning Elite running footwear, as well as a Hyper Slide recovery sandal.
 The collection includes a tee, leggings, shorts and racerback longline bra.
 These styles easily transition from working out to hanging out thanks to comfort innovations and breathable materials that are uniquely Skechers.

-The Endless Kisses footwear and apparel capsule from the Skechers x DVF collection for women is available now at select Skechers retail stores and Skechers.co.uk.
+The Endless Kisses footwear and apparel capsule from the Skechers x DVF collection for women is available now at select Skechers retail stores and Skechers.com around the world.
 Additional designs featuring other popular DVF prints will arrive later this Spring.

 About Skechers U.S.A., Inc.